iPad mini 2 review

 The original iPad mini's 1024x768 @1x screen becomes 2048x1536 @2x on the Retina, and its original 163ppi density becomes 326ppi.
 If those numbers sound familiar, they should.
-The Retina iPad mini now has the same raw raw pixel count as the 9.7-inch iPad Air (and iPad 3 and iPad 4 before it).
+The iPad mini 2 now has the same raw raw pixel count as the 9.7-inch iPad Air (and iPad 3 and iPad 4 before it).
 Because the iPad mini is only 7.9-inches, however, it enjoys the same pixel density as the iPhone 5s (and every iPhone before it, going back to the iPhone 4.)
-Here's a comparison between resolution and density, for the iPad mini (red), Retina iPad mini (green), iPad 4 (blue), and iPhone 5 (purple) (from left to right).
+Here's a comparison between resolution and density, for the iPad mini (red), iPad mini 2 (green), iPad 4 (blue), and iPhone 5 (purple) (from left to right).
 I've added 44x44 point squares (standard tap target size in iOS) over the screens, so you can see how the absolute pixel and touch sizes (top) change when the displays are at physical scale (bottom).

-Otherwise, the Retina iPad mini retains the same 4:3 aspect ratio as the original, as well as its fingerprint resistant oleophobic coating, its bright, LED backlight, and its excellent viewing angle, thanks to in-plane switching (IPS).
+Otherwise, the iPad mini 2 retains the same 4:3 aspect ratio as the original, as well as its fingerprint resistant oleophobic coating, its bright, LED backlight, and its excellent viewing angle, thanks to in-plane switching (IPS).
 Unfortunately, Apple has kept the narrower color gamut display of the original iPad mini.
 Visually, that translates into less saturated reds.
 It's most noticeable when viewed side by side with a wider-gamut panel, like the iPad Air.

 For most people, especially people exclusively on an iPad mini, it likely won't even be noticeable.
 For those with both a full sized Retina iPad, as well as photographers, digital painters, and those with especially keen color sense, it could prove irritating or even a show-stopper.
 If wider color gamut is important to you, consider an iPad Air instead.
 If not, you'll be perfectly happy.

 Even so, difference between an original, standard density display, and a new, Retina display, is as striking as ever.
-Here's how it translates into icons, the App Store icon to be specific.
-Retina iPad mini (top left), original iPad mini (top right), iPad Air (bottom left), and iPhone 5s (bottom right).
+Here's how it translates into icons, the App Store icon to be specific. iPad mini 2 (top left), original iPad mini (top right), iPad Air (bottom left), and iPhone 5s (bottom right).

-Text and other thin, small shapes benefits most of all from the higher density display.
-Retina iPad mini (top left), original iPad mini (top right), iPad Air (bottom left), and iPhone 5s (bottom right).
+Text and other thin, small shapes benefits most of all from the higher density display. iPad mini 2 (top left), original iPad mini (top right), iPad Air (bottom left), and iPhone 5s (bottom right).

-So, after all that, we're left with a Retina iPad mini that has all the pixels of the iPad Air and all the density of the iPhone 5s, but the same narrow color-gamut of the original iPad mini.
+So, after all that, we're left with a iPad mini 2 that has all the pixels of the iPad Air and all the density of the iPhone 5s, but the same narrow color-gamut of the original iPad mini.
 While it doesn't take away from the sharpness and clarity of the display, or the overall achievement of the device, it does show that even after Retina, there's still room left for improvement.

-Retina iPad mini dual microphones
+iPad mini 2 dual microphones

-Last year the original iPad mini became the first iOS device to score stereo speakers, a feature the Retina iPad mini retains.
-This year, like the iPad Air, the Retina iPad mini gains twin microphones.
+Last year the original iPad mini became the first iOS device to score stereo speakers, a feature the iPad mini 2 retains.
+This year, like the iPad Air, the iPad mini 2 gains twin microphones.
 It should allow the Retina mini to record better audio thanks not only to double the possible vectors, but because it can now do noise cancellation as well.
 That'll help with Siri and FaceTime as well.

 It's not quite up there yet with the iPhone's 3 microphone beam-forming, but it's much better than before.

-Retina iPad mini Apple A7 64-bit performance
+iPad mini 2 Apple A7 64-bit performance

-The Retina iPad mini is powered by the Apple A7 chipset.
+The iPad mini 2 is powered by the Apple A7 chipset.
 It's a custom designed dual-core, 64-bit, ARMv8-based CPU called Cyclone paired with a PowerVR series 6 GPU with support for OpenGL ES 3.0 (likely the G6430).
 Clockspeed is 1.3GHz, same as the iPhone 5s, but 100MHz less than the iPad Air's 1.4GHz.
 It's a 7% difference, which won't be noticeable to most humans, most of the time.
 That's especially true if you're coming from the original iPad mini, which used the much, much less performant Apple A5 processor.

 Though there have been some complaints of sluggish performance on the iPad mini with iOS 7.0.3, I've not found that at all.
-Doing the same tasks on identically set up Retina iPad mini and iPad Air, yields the same performance.
+Doing the same tasks on identically set up iPad mini 2 and iPad Air, yields the same performance.
 That's been consistent across several devices.
 Given the similarity in hardware, that's to be expected.

-Retina iPad mini... and no Touch ID
+iPad mini 2... and no Touch ID

 When I reviewed the iPad Air earlier this month I complained that, thanks to Touch ID on the iPhone 5s, it now took me over 10 seconds to unlock the iPad.
 8 of those to remember there was no Touch ID on the iPad, and to curse about it.
-That hasn't changed with the Retina iPad mini.
+That hasn't changed with the iPad mini 2.
 If anything, it's gotten worse.
 I use the iPhone 5s constantly, so Touch ID has become muscle memory.
 I just expect it to be there.
 So, when I feel a one button, and it doesn't have Touch ID, it's maddening.